OCOCA Information for Providers

 • The possibility that the patient may at any time choose not to fill the OCOCA prescription or may obtain the drug and choose not to take it

-The attending physician must comply with all documentation requirements and submit all necessary forms.
+The attending provider must comply with all documentation requirements and submit all necessary forms.

 • Offer the patient an opportunity to withdraw/rescind the request before writing the OCOCA prescription